Rs.89.10for 1 tube(s) (20 gm Gel each)

 Q. Are clotrimazole and Ervin 2% Gel the same?

-No, Clotrimazole and Ervin 2% Gel are not the same, but uses of both are almost similar.
-Both Clotrimazole and Ervin 2% Gel belong to the imidazole class of antifungals.
+No, clotrimazole and Ervin 2% Gel are not the same, but the uses of both are almost similar.
+Both clotrimazole and Ervin 2% Gel belong to the imidazole class of antifungals.

 Q. Does Ervin 2% Gel itch or burn?